Royals vs. Phillies Player Props Betting Odds

-The Philadelphia Phillies host the Kansas City Royals at Citizens Bank Park on Friday at 7:05 PM ET.
-Those looking to place a player prop bet can find odds for Bryson Stott, Bobby Witt Jr. and others in this game.
+Player prop bet options for Bryson Stott, Bobby Witt Jr. and others are listed when the Philadelphia Phillies host the Kansas City Royals at Citizens Bank Park on Saturday at 6:05 PM ET.

 Bet on this matchup or its props with BetMGM!